 Small Engine Repair Training Programs and Requirements

 Most employers require small engine mechanics to have completed at least 1-2 years of relevant college-level coursework.
-Mechanics and repair technicians can meet these requirements by enrolling in small repair certificate or associate's degree programs.
+Mechanics and repair technicians can meet these requirements by enrolling in relevant certificate or associate's degree programs.

 A small engine repair certificate program teaches students basic small engine maintenance, installation and troubleshooting skills.
 Students work on various types of small engines and learn to identify engine components and systems.
 Certificate programs generally require 1-2 semesters of study and may include courses in the following:

 - Tractor, mower and outdoor equipment repair